 What is Sjögren’s syndrome?

-What are the signs and symptoms of Sjögren’s syndrome?
+What are the causes of Sjögren’s syndrome in Australia?

-- Swelling in the glands of your face or neck
+• Swelling of the face or neck glands

 How is Sjögren’s syndrome diagnosed?